The Pandemic’s Disproportionate Impact on Immigrant Children and Families

 - Rebecca Vonderlack Navarro, PhD, and Jose Marco, Latino Policy Forum

-- Yael Ross, Director, Center for New American Children, Children at
+- Yael Ross, Director, Center for New American Children, Children at Risk (Texas)

 Advocating and Investing in Equity for Immigrant Families, May 5, 2020 – Discusses areas of need and opportunity for investment, ECFC and Grantmakers Concerned with Immigrants and Refugees.

 - Topline Messages on COVID-19 Relief and Children in Immigrant Families

 - Recommendations for Inclusion of Latino Communities in COVID-19 Relief

 Migration Policy Institute – Immigrant Workers: Vital to the U.S. COVID-19 Response, Disproportionately Vulnerable, March 2020

 National Center for Children in Poverty